Giuseppe Signori

 Giuseppe "Beppe" Signori (/it/; born 17 February 1968) is an Italian former professional footballer who played as a forward.

-He played for several clubs in Italy throughout his career, and also had spells in Greece and Hungary with Iraklis Thessaloniki and MFC Sopron respectively.
+He played for several clubs in Italy throughout his career, and also had spells in Greece and Hungary with Iraklis and MFC Sopron respectively.
 Signori won the Serie A top-scorer award three times and is one of the top ten scorers in Serie A history.
 At international level, Signori represented Italy 28 times between 1992 and 1995, scoring 7 goals, and took part at the 1994 World Cup, where they reached the final.

 Club career

 Signori was born in Alzano Lombardo, Bergamo.
 As a youngster he played in the youth system of Inter Milan, but was eventually released after being told by the club that he was too short to succeed as a professional.
 He went on to make his pro debut for Leffe (1984–86), followed by Piacenza (1986–87 and 1988–89), Trento (1987–88), Foggia (1989–92), Lazio (1992–97), Sampdoria (January–June 1998) and Bologna (1998–2004).
-He then spent two short periods abroad: first in Greece in 2004 with Iraklis Thessaloniki; and then in October 2005 he signed a one-year contract with Hungarian team MFC Sopron to end his professional career.
+He then spent two short periods abroad: first in Greece in 2004 with Iraklis; and then in October 2005 he signed a one-year contract with Hungarian team MFC Sopron to end his professional career.

 The pinnacle of Signori's career came at Lazio, where he was the top goalscorer in Serie A three times, in 1993, 1994, and 1996 (the last title shared with Igor Protti).
 In 1998, he was sold for an undisclosed figure to Sampdoria after being used more sparingly by the Lazio coach Sven-Göran Eriksson.
 At Bologna, he helped the club to qualify for the 1998–99 UEFA Cup by winning the 1998 UEFA Intertoto Cup that season.
 Bologna went on to reach the semi-finals of both the UEFA Cup and the Coppa Italia that season.
 Overall, he scored 188 goals in Italy's top division, the ninth highest in the history of the league, alongside Alessandro Del Piero and Alberto Gilardino.

 Between 17 May 1992 and 28 February 1993, Signori scored in a record 10 consecutive away games in Serie A (1 in 1991–92 with Foggia, and 9 in 1992–93 with Lazio).
 Alongside Cristiano Ronaldo, he holds the records for most consecutive away games with at least one goal in a single season (9), which he set during the 1992–93 season with Lazio.